adeptio/Windows-Keylogger/README.md

 Most people have important URLs saved as bookmarks in their browser.
 In addition to being convenient, this also protects the user from   phishing attacks that rely on the victim clicking a spoofed URL.
 Bookmarks also hinder keylogging schemes by removing context from       captured usernames and passwords.
 If a user searches for "facebook" then enters credentials, the log output shows this information in     sequence - if the user clicks a bookmark then enters credentials, all we have is a click event followed by credentials.

 Lucky for us, mouse events can also be tracked by pyHook.
-The MouseEvent class has instance variable Position, which returns the screen coordinates of the event.
-If we combined this data with a screenshot of the target's browser, we could determine whether the click lines up with the autentication page of an interesting site.
+The MouseEvent class has instance variable Position, which returns the monitor coordinates of the event.
+If we combine this data with a screenshot of the target's browser, we can determine whether the click lines up with a bookmark to the autentication page of an interesting site.

 ## Additional Info